nodejs/nodejs.org/pages/en/learn/modules/publishing-node-api-modules.md

 ---
-title: How to publish Node-API package
+title: How to publish a Node-API package
 layout: learn.hbs
 ---

-# How to publish Node-API version of a package alongside a non-Node-API version
+# How to publish a Node-API version of a package alongside a non-Node-API version

 The following steps are illustrated using the package `iotivity-node`: